google/zetasql/docs/one-pager.md

 Converts a sequence of `BYTES` into a base64-encoded `STRING`.
 To convert a base64-encoded `STRING` into `BYTES`, use [FROM_BASE64][string-link-to-from-base64].

+There are several base64 encodings in common use that vary in exactly which alphabet of 65 ASCII characters are used to encode the 64 digits and padding.
+See [RFC 4648](https://tools.ietf.org/html/rfc4648#section-4) for details.
+This function adds padding and uses the alphabet `[A-Za-z0-9+/=]`.

 **Return type**

 `STRING`